jborgers/PMD-jPinpoint-rules/README.md

 The steps basically tell you to create 3 files.
 As an example you can copy existing files and change the content according to your needs.

+For Kotlin: use the paths that contain `/kotlin/` instead of `/java/`.

 - document the pitfall in the proper page in docs/ and [regenerate the ToC](https://luciopaiva.com/markdown-toc/)
 - add the Test class in `src/test/java/com/.../perf/lang/java/ruleset/yourruleset/YourRule.java` elements from the package structure are used to lookup the rules xml file you add next.